zdharma-continuum/zinit/docs/z-a-bin-gem-node.md

   - `g` – set `$GEM_HOME` variable,
   - `n` – set `$NODE_PATH` variable,
-  - `c` – cd to the plugin's directory before running the function and then cd back after it has been run.
+  - `c` – cd to the plugin's directory before running the function and then cd back after it has been run,
+  - `N` – append `&>/dev/null` to the call of the binary, i.e. redirect both standard output and standard error to `/dev/null`,
+  - `E` – append `2>/dev/null` to the call of the binary, i.e. redirect
+    standard error to `/dev/null`,
+  - `O` – append `>/dev/null` to the call of the binary, i.e. redirect
+    standard output to `/dev/null`.

 Example: